bootstrap-vue/bootstrap-vue/src/components/modal/README.md

 - Message Boxes will throw an error (promise rejection) if they are closed/destroyed before they are hidden.
 Always include a `.catch(error => { /* handler code */ })` reject handler, event if using the async `await` style code.
-- When using Vue-Router (or similar), Message Boxes will close and reject if the route changes before the modal hides.
+- When using Vue Router (or similar), Message Boxes will close and reject if the route changes before the modal hides.
 - Message boxes cannot be generated during Server Side Rendering (SSR).
 - The Message Box `message` currently does not support HTML strings, however, you can pass an array